markstock/multistep/README.md

 ![Error vs. time step, harmonic oscillator](doc/spring_results.png)

-Note that in the test program, the multi*stage* methods take 2x, 3x, and 4x longer time steps; this is so that we can compare the error to the computational effort, as those methods perform more derivative evaluations per time *step*.
+Note that in the test program and in the above plot, the multi*stage* methods take 2x, 3x, and 4x longer time steps;
+this is so that we can compare the error to the computational effort, as those methods perform more derivative evaluations per time *step*.

 ### Future work